Sample-afk/DyNetiKAT_Tracer/README.md

 ## DyNetiKAT with race condition tracing

+This is a fork of [DyNetiKAT_with_race_tracing](https://github.com/EZUTwente/DyNetiKAT_with_race_tracing).
+The reason for forking is to save the work as it was during initial submition and this is the updated/cleaned version.

+`THE REST IS THIS SECTION IS UNCHAGED FROM THE FORK`

 This is a fork of [DyNetiKAT](https://github.com/hcantunc/DyNetiKAT) with race condition tracer extension .

 This is a network verification tool based on the [DyNetKAT](https://arxiv.org/abs/2102.10035) language which provides a reasoning method on reachability and waypointing properties for dynamic networks.
 DyNetiKAT utilizes [Maude](https://www.sciencedirect.com/science/article/pii/S0304397501003590) rewriting system and [NetKAT](https://dl.acm.org/doi/10.1145/2578855.2535862) decision procedure in the background.